 City of Apple Valley, Minnesota

-The city needed accurate and up-to-date citywide impervious surface data for planning needs.
+The City of Apple Valley needed accurate and up-to-date citywide impervious surface data for planning needs.
 Traditional methods of digitizing impervious layers are labor-intensive and cost prohibitive.
 Furthermore, maintenance of these datasets is time consuming and requires diligence.

 Bolton & Menk used high-resolution imagery along with powerful spatial and spectral analytical methodologies to produce a highly accurate impervious layer that classified pervious, impervious, and water land-cover.
 Using Python scripts, we developed a custom toolbox to provide QA/QC checks and manage the dataset with new development.
 We also provided training and reference guides to help facilitate the city’s workflow for data management.